"

 Figure 10.2.
 Progressive Sanctions Flowchart: A Sequence by Severity / Photo Credit: Kadence C. Maier, CC BY 4.0

 The systematic ordering of punishment by severity facilitates a structured approach for determining discipline for individuals convicted of criminal offenses.
-This method commences with milder sanctions such as fines and forfeitures, diversion programs, community service, and probation.
-It then progresses to intermediary punishments like day reporting centers, intensive supervision, electronic monitoring, and home confinement, culminating in more severe punishments such as shock incarceration, split sentencing, incarceration, and capital punishment.
-Specifically, intermediate sanctions comprise of the punishments stemming beyond the traditional punishments of fines, probation, and imprisonment.
+This method commences with milder sanctions, such as fines and forfeitures, diversion programs, community service, and probation.
+It then progresses to intermediary punishments, such as day reporting centers, intensive supervision, electronic monitoring, and home confinement, and culminates in more severe punishments, including shock incarceration, split sentencing, incarceration, and capital punishment.
+Specifically, intermediate sanctions are punishments that go beyond the traditional punishments of fines, probation, and imprisonment.

-In addition to providing punishments tailored to the severity of the crime, intermediate sanctions offer several other benefits.
-They allow judges the flexibility to consider the individual’s status, such as distinguishing between first-time and repeat offenders, which is crucial since juvenile and first-time offenders are typically sentenced less severely than repeat offenders.
-Additionally, if the initial sanctions fail to modify the individual’s behavior, intermediate sanctions allow the ability to appropriately escalate corrective measures.
+Intermediate sanctions also offer several other benefits.
+For example, they allow judges the flexibility to take into account the individual’s status, such as distinguishing between first-time and repeat offenders.
+This is crucial because juvenile and first-time offenders are typically sentenced less severely than repeat offenders.
+Additionally, if the initial sanctions fail to modify the individual’s behavior, intermediate sanctions allow judges to escalate corrective measures accordingly.
 Furthermore, intermediate sentencing programs, such as drug rehabilitation and anger management, support rehabilitation and restorative justice efforts.

 Photograph of a policewoman writing a ticket with a vehicle in the background.